Coat of arms of Suriname

 The coat of arms of Suriname was adopted on November 25, 1975.
-It consists of two indigenous men carrying an oval shield, below which rests a pennant bearing the motto "justitia, pietas, fides."
+It consists of two indigenous men carrying an oval shield, below which rests a pennant bearing the motto "justitia, pietas, fides".
 The shield features a sailing ship at sea on the left half and a royal palm on the earth on the right.
 In the center is a green diamond containing a yellow five-pointed star.

 Description

 The sailboat represents Suriname's colonial past as a source of cash crops and its present day involvement in international commerce; the royal palm represents both the rainforest that covers two-thirds of the country and the country's involvement in agribusiness; the diamond represents the mining industry; the star symbolizes the five continents from which the inhabitants of Suriname immigrated.
-The motto is Latin and means "justice, piety, trust."
+The motto is Latin and means "justice, piety, trust".
 The shield bearers symbolize the indigenous people as the original inhabitants of the region.

+History

+In 1770, the coat of arms belonged to the City of Amsterdam.
+However, in 1975, the year of Suriname's independence, Suriname introduced a new coat of arms to acknowledge and respect the indigenous population as well as to represent the new country.

+It consists of two Arawak Indians who represent the unity of the Indigenous people.
+The bright yellow star in the center symbolizes the people that migrated to Suriname including America, Asia, Africa, Australia, and Europe.
+The green diamond shape in the middle represents a hart.

+The oval shape shield that is divided into two portrays a boat on the left side and rain forest on the right.
+The boat on the left side represent the history of slavery in Suriname and the people that were shipped from Africa.
+The right side of the shield, symbolizes justice.
+At the bottom shield there is a banner stating 'JUSTITIA PIETAS FIDES'.
+Justitia means 'justified', Pietas means faithfulness towards God, family and country, and lastly, Fides means loyalty to commitment.

+In 1682 the coat of Suriname still belonged to the Dutch West India Company, until Suriname established the 'Society of Suriname' in 1683.